Wetland Research & Assessments

-CCWG will provide expertise on wetlands to the resource agencies to help them balance multiple species, physical and ecological processes and to evaluate the tradeoffs between various options for the bridge replacement.
-This will be accomplished by attending at presenting data at multiple TAC meetings and workshops over the course of the project.
-The end goal is to identify a bridge replacement and restoration design for Scott Creek lagoon.
+CCWG provided expertise on wetlands to the resource agencies to help them balance multiple species, physical and ecological processes and to evaluate the tradeoffs between various options for the bridge replacement.
+CCWG staff attended and presented data at multiple TAC meetings and workshops over the course of the project.
+The end goal was to assist in the identification of a bridge replacement and restoration design for Scott Creek lagoon.

 Elkhorn Slough Tidal Marsh Restoration Project, 2014; ESA/PWA

-Ross Clark is collaborating with Dr. Ivano Aiello of MLML as senior technical advisors to a large marsh restoration project in Elkhorn Slough being conducted by the Elkhorn Slough Foundation.
-Their general role includes participation on conference calls and meetings, review of current scientific literature, review of draft document sections, and technical advice on marsh restoration alternatives as resources allow.
+Ross Clark collaborated with Dr. Ivano Aiello of MLML as senior technical advisors to a large marsh restoration project in Elkhorn Slough being conducted by the Elkhorn Slough Foundation.
+Their general role included participation on conference calls and meetings, review of current scientific literature, review of draft document sections, and technical advice on marsh restoration alternatives.

 Bar-built Estuary (seasonally tidal) Water Level Monitoring Collaboration, ongoing

-CCWG is collaborating with the Resource Management Division of California State Parks, John Largier at Bodega Marine Lab and David Jacobs at UCLA to deploy temperature/depth loggers at bar-built estuaries on the north, central and south coast.
+CCWG is collaborating with the Resource Management Division of California State Parks, John Largier at Bodega Marine Lab, and David Jacobs at UCLA to deploy temperature/depth loggers at bar-built estuaries on the north, central and south coast of California.
 These data are being collected to build a log-term data set on BBE water levels and breaching events.
 In some cases the logger data is being combined with marsh plain elevation surveys to estimate marsh plain inundation depth and periodicity.